The Prince of Egypt: Box office

 In its opening weekend, the film grossed $14.5 million (a $4,658 average) from 3,118 theaters, finishing second place at the box office, behind You've Got Mail.
-The opening was seen as somewhat disappointing given the film's high production and promotional costs, as well as the studio's faith in the project, and industry insiders had doubts it could leg out to $100 million domestically.
+The opening was seen as somewhat disappointing given the film's high production and promotional costs, and the studio's faith in the project; industry insiders also had doubts it could leg out to $100 million domestically.
 Due to the holiday season, the film gained 4% in its second weekend, earning $15.1 million and finishing in fourth place.
 It would hold well in its third weekend, with only a 25% drop to $11.2 million for a $3,511 average from 3,202 theaters and once again finishing in fourth place.